-First of is its location.
+First off is its location.
 It is not near the parks it is inside them!
-While technically still outside the parks it’s footprint is within the footprint of Disney Californian Adventure and has its own Private entrance for Hotel guests only.
-On Extra Magic Hour days this really gives you the park to yourselves for an hour each day.
-Head out your room, down to the private entrance and straight into the park with only your fellow hotel guests for company!
-You can easily hit 3 or 4 rides while you wait for the rest of the crowds to be let in while snagging all the best MaxPass returns for later!
+While technically still outside the parks its footprint is within the footprint of Disney Californian Adventure and has its own Private entrance for Hotel guests only.
+On Extra Magic Hour days this really gives you the park to yourselves for half an hour each day.
+Head out of your room, down to the private entrance, and straight into the park with only your fellow hotel guests for company!
+You can easily hit 2 or 3 rides while you wait for the rest of the crowds to be let in while snagging all the best Genie+ returns for later!

-On top of that is is a real high-end luxury Hotel.
+On top of that, it is a real high-end luxury Hotel.
 The Communal areas are just stunning.
-The Restaurants high end and you can dine with Disney princesses.
+The Restaurants are high end and you can dine with Disney princesses.
 The pool area is to die for and the rooms are the finest in the area.

 We really love the rooms with a real, snow-white woodland theme running through them.
 It is so overtly Disney you can’t help but be charmed and with rooms featuring views out into the actual park you just can’t be more emersed in the Disney experience.

 Downsides?
 Well, it is horrifically expensive with basic rooms starting around $600 a night and premium view rooms even more expensive.
 But that misses the point.
 This is a money no object experience.
-We cannot recommend this Hotel if “value” is even entering the equation, as it is not good value, No matter how nice the rooms or perfect the location.
+We cannot recommend this Hotel if “value” is even entering the equation, as it is not a good value, No matter how nice the rooms are or how perfect the location is.
 This is a Hotel for people who do not care about value, and in that sense it is amazing.
 A once in a lifetime treat, or a super special occasion.
-We prefer to save a bit more and stay outside of Disney but there is no doubting how special this place is.
+We prefer to save a bit more and stay outside of Disney but there is no doubt how special this place is.

 The other negative, there is no escaping Disney here!
 While this is bearable for a few days any longer and the “company” presence gets a little much.